-Donate your breast milk to other babies in need.
+Donate your breast/human milk to other babies in need.

 Once in a while, a mother cannot make enough milk for her baby.
 If a mother’s own milk is not available, the next best choice for feeding her baby is pasteurized donor human milk.

 We are always in need of donors.
 The more donated breast milk we receive, the more babies in our communities can be helped.
 Consider donating your breast milk if you have enough for your baby.

 After the screened donor milk is dropped off at a Fraser Health depot, the frozen milk is shipped to BC Women's Provincial Milk Bank.
 Donors' milk is pooled, pasteurized, then stored for use.

 You will need to be screened before becoming a donor.
 This involves:

 - A short questionnaire over the phone or online.

 - Having blood drawn.